Nicko304/Workday-Shift-Entering/README.md

 # Workday-Shift-Entering

-A project with the goal of automating the process of entering shift times onto Workday to increase worker efficiency and accuracy at my current workplace.
+A project with the end-goal of automating the process of entering shift times from a timecard onto Workday to increase worker efficiency and accuracy at my current workplace.

 # Requirements